How To Wholesale Real Estate In South Carolina

 Recent Legal Developments Regard Real Estate Wholesaling In South Carolina

-In the state of South Carolina, real estate wholesaling advertising has been under the oversight agency’s microscope.
+Real estate wholesaling advertising in South Carolina has been under the oversight agency’s microscope.

 At recent SCREC meetings, there have been numerous discussions regarding the growing real estate wholesaling trend – the marketing of equitable interest through contract assignments by a buyer who has signed an executed purchase agreement.
 A wholesaler is awarded equitable interest through the Doctrine of Equitable Conversion – a legal concept triggered when a seller and buyer execute a real estate contract.
 While equitable ownership belongs to the buyer, the legal ownership remains with the seller (or homeowner) until the title passes at a closing.